dropbox/dropbox-api-v2-explorer/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Versions**
-* What version of the SDK are you using?
-* What version of the language are you using?
-* What platform are you using? (if applicable)
+* What platform/browser are you using? (if applicable)

 **Additional context**
 Add any other context about the problem here.